Vijfendertig/robotic-arm-usb/README.md

 ### qt-control-unit

-This example implements a Qt control unit resembling the robotics arm's original control unit.
+This example implements a Qt control unit resembling the robotic arm's original control unit.

-Use the "Connect" and "Disconnect" buttons to connect the control unit to the robotics arm's USB device and the other buttons to control the robot's actuators.
+Use the "Connect" and "Disconnect" buttons to connect the control unit to the robotic arm's USB device and the other buttons to control the robot's actuators.